sheahwen/chess/README.md

 - Promotion of pawn at first or eighth rank
 - En passant capture
-- Detection of checkmate
+- Detection of checkmate and stalemate
-- Restriction to prevent a piece is dropped and results in checkmate
+- Restriction to prevent a piece being dropped and results in checkmate

 But still, keep a lookout to this webstie for future updates!